banner svg (1)

 Signs of mental health issues

 Creating a safe space for children will help them immensely when it comes to stable mental health.
 However, it may not always be possible to provide it, especially during moments of change.
 And, even the most secure, loving, and stable environment doesn’t guarantee that mental health issues will be prevented.
-Therefore, it is important to watch for signs and symptoms that may indicate that a child could be having troubles.
+Therefore, it is important to watch for signs and symptoms that may indicate that a child is struggling with their mental health.
 Some of those signs may be:

 • Avoiding activities they previously enjoyed